 Willy, having been involved in research and teaching on hospitality and sustainability for many years, do you remember what first got you interested in the topic?

 I grew up on a farm.
-The careful handling of nature and use of resources such as water and soil and the constant monitoring of weather conditions during planting or harvesting season were part of my everyday life growing up.
+The careful handling of nature and use of resources such as water and soil and the constant monitoring of weather conditions during planting or harvesting season was part of my everyday life growing up.

 I chose to study geography and continued with an MBA with a specialization in Corporate Environmental Management before moving on with my PhD.
-Ultimately, my desire was to combine my interest and knowledge on the functioning of our environment with the hospitality industry.
+Ultimately, my desire was to combine my interest and knowledge of the functioning of our environment with the hospitality industry.

 Following years of experience working in the hospitality industry, here too I quickly noticed the imperative to carefully handle natural resources; our prime input into all our operations in form of food, energy, water, construction material etc.